 Key takeaways

-iOS video translation is now a three-stage pipeline: STT → MT → TTS.
-Apple’s Translation Framework + Speech.framework cover 16 language pairs on-device for free; Deepgram, OpenAI Realtime, ElevenLabs and Cartesia handle the rest in the cloud at $0.005–$0.18 per minute.
+• A video translation app is a three-stage pipeline: STT → MT → TTS.
+Apple’s Translation API covers common pairs on-device for free; Deepgram, OpenAI Realtime, ElevenLabs and Cartesia handle the rest in the cloud at $0.005–$0.12 per minute in 2026.

-On-device wins on privacy and unit economics; cloud wins on language coverage and quality.
-For HIPAA, GDPR or sensitive enterprise calls, default to Apple’s on-device stack.
+• On-device wins on privacy and unit economics; cloud wins on languages and voice quality.
+For HIPAA, GDPR or NDA-bound calls, default to Apple’s on-device stack on iOS 26.
 For 50+ languages or premium voice cloning, go cloud.

 Why Fora Soft wrote this playbook

-For enterprise multilingual calling, our Nucleus on-prem WebRTC + SIP platform powers 5,000+ businesses and processes 600 million call minutes per month under SOC II, GDPR and HIPAA.
-For sub-second live broadcast we built Worldcast, which delivers 1.5 Gb/s HD multi-camera concert feeds at 0.4–0.5 s latency to 10,000 concurrent viewers.
-We’ve also written extensively on the OpenAI Realtime API plumbing and the hybrid AI + human translation cost model.
+For enterprise multilingual calling, our Nucleus on-prem WebRTC + SIP platform serves 5,000+ businesses and processes 600 million call minutes a month with real-time voice-to-voice translation, under SOC II, GDPR and HIPAA.
+Our interpreter marketplace TransLinguist runs speech-to-speech translation across 75+ languages for 30,000+ certified interpreters and won the NHS UK national framework; its clients cut interpreting costs by 80%.
+For sub-second broadcast we built Worldcast, delivering 1.5 Gb/s HD concert feeds at 0.4–0.5 s to 10,000 concurrent viewers.

-This guide is the same decision tree we walk new clients through during scoping: which stack, which provider, which latency target, what budget.
+This guide is that scoping conversation written down: which stack, which provider, which latency target, what budget.
 Read it end to end if you’re evaluating partners; jump to the tools matrix if you just need to choose between Apple Translation, OpenAI Realtime, Deepgram and the rest.

-30 minutes with a senior engineer who’s shipped real-time translation at 22k-concurrent scale.
+30 minutes with a senior engineer who has shipped real-time translation at 22k-concurrent scale.
 We’ll review your latency budget, recommend a stack, and quote a build.

 The state of iOS video translation in 2026

-Four shifts between 2024 and 2026 reshaped what’s possible on iPhone for video translation.
+Four shifts between 2024 and 2026 reshaped what an iPhone can do with video translation.

-1. Apple Translation Framework went production-ready.
-Since iOS 17.4 you can call TranslationSession directly from Swift, get session-based translation across 16 language pairs with confidence thresholds, and ship a fully on-device translator with no cloud bill.
-Apple handles model download, language packs and updates.
+1. Apple’s Translation API went production-ready.
+Since iOS 18 you call TranslationSession directly from Swift, get session-based translation with availability checks, and ship a fully on-device translator with no cloud bill.
+Apple handles the model download, language packs and updates.
+See the Translation framework docs.

 Five use cases worth building for

 1. Live meeting translation.
-Sub-1.5 s glass-to-glass for 2–20 participants.
-Use cases: international sales calls, multilingual standups, cross-border investor pitches, conference keynotes.
-Drives revenue (closing deals) or saves cost (replacing interpreters at $200–$600/hour).
+Under 1.5 s glass-to-glass for 2–20 participants: international sales calls, multilingual standups, cross-border investor pitches, conference keynotes.
+It either closes deals or replaces interpreters at $200–$600/hour.

 3. Live broadcast subtitles.
-1–3 s acceptable latency.
-Use cases: live concerts, sports streams, news.
-Worldcast delivers concert audio + captions to 10,000 viewers at sub-second; layering Deepgram ASR for live captions adds 500 ms.
+1–3 s is acceptable: concerts, sports, news.
+Worldcast delivers concert audio to 10,000 viewers at sub-second; layering Deepgram ASR for live captions adds about 500 ms.

-4. Language learning + accessibility.
-On-device, offline-friendly, low-latency.
-Apple Speech.framework + Apple Translation Framework + AVSpeechSynthesizer give you a complete pipeline that runs offline, costs nothing per minute, and complies with COPPA and GDPR by default.
+4. Language learning and accessibility.
+On-device, offline-friendly, low latency.
+Apple’s Speech framework + Translation API + AVSpeechSynthesizer give you a full pipeline that runs offline, costs nothing per minute, and is COPPA- and GDPR-safe by default.

 Architecture — the STT → MT → TTS pipeline

 Every video translation app, real-time or batch, runs the same three logical stages: speech-to-text (STT), machine translation (MT), text-to-speech (TTS).
-The differences are where each stage lives (on-device vs cloud), how aggressively each is streamed, and what you do with the audio afterwards.
+What differs is where each stage lives — on-device or cloud — how aggressively each is streamed, and what you do with the audio afterward.

 Tools matrix — STT, MT, TTS providers head to head